rm-hull/big-bang/examples/pacman/README.md

 ### Sprites

 [sam_gfx.png](https://github.com/rm-hull/big-bang/blob/master/examples/pacman/data/sam_gfx.png)
-is a 384x288 sprite sheet comprising of 12x12 and 24x24 sprites.
-It was originally created by Simon Owen (derived from http://simonowen.com/sam/articles/pacemu/) but with the borders trimmed.
+is a 384x240 sprite sheet comprising of 12x12 and 24x24 sprites.
+It was originally created by Simon Owen (derived from http://simonowen.com/sam/articles/pacemu/) but has been modified to remove some duplication, as well as having the borders trimmed.
 Also, see an enlarged version with gridlines:

 ![gridlines](https://raw.github.com/rm-hull/big-bang/master/examples/pacman/gridlines.png)